Appendix A - Glossary of Common Insurance Terms

 Cancellation - Termination of policy during the policy term.

 Claim - A request for reimbursement for a loss covered by a policy.
-For example, a claim for items stolen from the policyholder's boat.
+For example, a claim for items stolen from the policyholder's recreational vehicle.

 Deductible - An amount that an individual must pay for covered services before the insurance company will begin to make payments.